Structural Relaxation and Anisotropic Elasticity of Ordered Block Copolymer Melts: Discussion

 For comparison with the SCFT results where the domain spacing $D$ is unconstrained, chosen such that the free energy of mixing is minimized, we solve for the equilibrium spacing, yielding a new expression for the equilibrium longitudinal stiffness,

 where $\kappa^* \equiv \left(\frac{9\pi^2}{8}\right)^{1/3} n_{\rm ch}k_BT (\chi N)^{1/3}$.
 Note that the rule of mixtures, based on a simple arithmetic average of block stiffnesses, is absent in its usual form.
-Instead, there is a weighting factor that depends on the geometric average of Kuhn lengths, arising from the enthalpic cost of interaction between chains~\cite{Helfand1975,Helfand1975_2}.
+Instead, there is a weighting factor that depends on the geometric average of statistical segment lengths, arising from the enthalpic cost of interaction between chains~\cite{Helfand1975,Helfand1975_2}.
 This combination acquires a nonlinearity---the cube root---that accounts for the effect of changes in equilibrium spacing based on the balance of interfacial enthalpy and entropic costs of chain stretching.
 This new average can be expressed completely in terms of $f_{\rm A}$ and the conformational asymmetry $\epsilon$.
 Despite the loss of the traditional rule of mixtures, we still find a monotonic dependence of the melt stiffness with $f_{\rm A}$ at fixed $\epsilon$.
 However, the nonlinearity of this relationship points to parameter regions where relatively large changes in melt stiffness can be achieved with small changes in $f_{\rm A}$; this is particularly true for cases of large conformational asymmetry $\epsilon \gg 1$ or $1/\epsilon \gg 1$.
 Importantly, the stiffness of the melt is expected to be constant with $f_{\rm A}$ for $\epsilon = 1$, which is consistent with SCFT measurements within the stability range for lamellae; the SST predictions fail as the phase loses stability or approaches the order/disorder transition.
-While this result was derived for AB diblock copolymer melts, the key takeaways should hold for ABA melts as well; as we show below, however, the presence of bridging chains can dramatically alter melt stiffness, particularly in non-lamellar melts.
+While this result was derived for AB diblock copolymer melts, the key takeaways should hold for ABA melts as well, although as we note in the next section, there are important differences arising from finite-segregation corrections.
 Finally, note that the overall prefactor $\kappa^*$ accounts for the usual scaling with chain density and temperature, along with a factor of $(\chi N)^{1/3}$; as shown in \SI{Figure S6}, our SCFT results are consistent with this scaling for high enough segregation strengths.